Kant’s View of the Mind and Consciousness of Self

 - In inner sense, one is conscious of oneself only as one appears to oneself, not as one is.

-So when we seem to be directly conscious of features of ourselves, we in fact have the same kind conscious of them as we have of features of things in general—we appear to ourselves to be like this, that or the other, in just the way that we know of any object only as it appears to us.
+So when we seem to be directly conscious of features of ourselves, we in fact have the same kind of consciousness of them as we have of features of things in general—we appear to ourselves to be like this, that or the other, in just the way that we know of any object only as it appears to us.

 Then he turns to consciousness of oneself and one’s states by doing apperceptive acts.
 This is a knottier problem.
 Here we will consider only consciousness of oneself as subject.
 Certainly by the second edition, Kant had come to see how implausible it would be to maintain that one has no consciousness of oneself, one’s real self, at all when one is conscious of oneself as the subject of one’s experience, agent of one’s acts, by having these experiences and doing those acts.
 In the 2nd edition, he reflects this sensitivity as early as B68; at B153, he goes so far as to say that an apparent contradiction is involved.